Skip to main content

 • Top-right flag icon.
 Every client page has it.
 Number shows active count.
 Click to jump straight to the Observations page.

-Every rule is tagged as one of three kinds.
-The list groups them in this order so the most actionable ones sit at the top.
+Every rule is tagged as one of four kinds, with the most actionable ones at the top.

 Strategic changes.
 Gaps and opportunities worth addressing.
 Life insurance shortfalls, high-interest debt with idle cash sitting in checking, retirement goals that aren't fully funded, umbrella coverage that's too light for the net worth.
 These are the ones you'll usually convert into Changes to Be Made.

 Observations.
 Fact-based findings about the plan that you should know about but don't always require action.
-A concentrated stock position, a retirement replacement ratio below benchmark, a joint asset that's imbalanced between spouses, a Roth IRA contribution lost to the phaseout.
+A concentrated stock position, a retirement replacement ratio below benchmark, a joint asset that's imbalanced between spouses, a Roth IRA contribution lost to the phaseout, a liquidity ratio below the CFP 3-month floor, cash flow consumed almost entirely by spending + debt service.
 Investigate, then decide.

 Reminders.
 Date-driven heads-ups.
 A client turning 65 (Medicare), a client turning 73 (RMDs starting), April tax deadline, Q4 estimated tax deadline, open enrollment.
 Awareness, not homework.